Skip to content

 Update or setup your TidyHQ website page

-This is where the membership forms will live and be found by students.
-Make sure your TidyHQ webpage is up-to-date and consider adding any planned semester two events, merchandise for sale or anything else you offer members to make it appealing as you’ll find new students will be looking through club pages regularly during the start of each semester
+Make sure your TidyHQ webpage is up-to-date and consider adding any planned semester events, merchandise for sale or anything else you offer members to make it appealing as you’ll find new students will be looking through club pages regularly during the start of each semester, not just around the time of these Guild events.

 Promotion